pachyderm/pachyderm/examples/spouts/SQS-S3/README.md

-This example describes how to create a simple spout that listens for "object added" notifications on an Amazon™ Simple Queue Service (SQS) queue, grabs the files, and places them in its output repo.
+This example describes how to create a simple spout that listens for "object added" notifications on an Amazon™ Simple Queue Service (SQS) queue, grabs the files, and places them into a Pachyderm repository.

 ## Prerequisites